ownlytics/mcptix/CONTRIBUTING.md

 2. Submissions may influence future development but do not grant you any rights to our IP
 3. We may incorporate concepts from your feedback into our protected implementation

+### Why We've Made This Public

+We believe in advancing the field of human-AI collaboration and helping developers understand best practices for implementing structured context protocols.
+By making this code available, we aim to:

+1. Foster innovation in the AI collaboration space
+2. Demonstrate the power of our patent-pending approach
+3. Allow non-commercial exploration and learning

+### Important Legal Notice

+While we encourage exploration for personal and research purposes, please note:

+- Commercial implementation of the methods described in our patent application requires a license from Tesseract Labs, LLC
+- We actively monitor for unauthorized commercial use of our intellectual property
+- Early adopters who recognize our IP rights may be eligible for preferential licensing terms

+## Get a Commercial License

+For commercial licensing inquiries, please contact: tim@ownlytics.ai

 ## Licensing Clarification

 McpTix is provided under the Business Source License 1.1 (BSL 1.1) as detailed in LICENSE.md, not an MIT license as previously stated in earlier versions of this document.